-LE-Language Variable Name REXX Variable Name Length Purpose Modifiable (Yes/No) Cursor Field No. - Name UDTOORC Only (103/110) Ticia itoi AUDTRTCD auditReturnCode 2 Package audit return code Yes Suj pplied to A UDT01JB Only AUDTRDSN reportDsn 44 Dataset name allocated to CMNAD500 ddname AUDITRPT No Note #1 AUDTRMBR reportMember 8 Member name for same, or blank if dsname is sequential No Note #1 Repeate d Group #2 (Variable Length) AUDTASCP applInScope.n 4 Application Note #2 Repeate d Group #2 2 (Variable Length) - AUDTPPKG ppkg.name.n 10 Participating package No AUDTPPLV ppkg.level.n 1 Level No AUDTPPTY ppkg.type.n 1 Туре No AUDTPPST ppkg.status.n 3 Status No AUDTPPDP ppkg.dept.n 4 Department No AUDTPPIN ppkg.installDate.n 8 Install date No Returne d by Exit AUDTGO proceed 3 Set to 'NO' to stop the file tailoring process Yes AUDTLOKD dataLocked 3 Fields locked?
+LE-Language Variable Name REXX Variable Name Length Purpose Modifiable (Yes/No) Cursor Field No. Sup oplied to Al JDT00RC Only AUDTRTCD auditReturnCode 2 Package audit return code Yes Sup oplied to A UDT01JB Only AUDTRDSN reportDsn 44 Dataset name allocated to CMNAD500 ddname AUDITRPT No Note #2 AUDTRMBR reportMember 8 Member name for same, or blank if dsname is sequential No Note #2 Repeate d Group #1 l (Variable Length) AUDTASCP applInScope.n 4 Application Note #3 Repeate d Group #2 2 (Variable Length) AUDTPPKG ppkg.name.n 10 Participating package No AUDTPPLV ppkg.level.n 1 Level No AUDTPPTY ppkg.type.n 1 Туре No AUDTPPST ppkg.status.n 3 Status No AUDTPPDP ppkg.dept.n 4 Department No AUDTPPIN ppkg.installDate.n 8 Install date No Returne d by Exit AUDTGO proceed 3 Set to 'NO' to stop the file tailoring process Yes AUDTLOKD dataLocked 3 Fields locked?
 (YES/NO) Yes AUDTSHRT shortMsg 24 Short error message text Yes AUDTLONG longMsg 128 Long error message text Yes AUDTCURS cursorField 3 For ISPF where you wish the cursor to be placed on return to the panel display.
 The values relating to each field are shown in this table.
 Yes AUDTCHNG dataChanged 3 This field must be set to YES if you wish to return changed values to ZMF.
 Yes

-Note #1

-The dsname, and, if stored in a PDS/E, the member name of the file to which the AUDITRPT ddname in the CMNAD500 step is allocated will be passed in these fields.
+Note #1 The ISPF client forces this value to be NO each time the panel is displayed via the)INIT section of the panel.
+This is done in order to avoid users accidentally unlocking packages.
+Note #2 The dsname, and, if stored in a PDS/E, the member name of the file to which the AUDITRPT ddname in the CMNAD500 step is allocated will be passed in these fields.
+Note #3 A list of applications selected as being in scope are supplied on the call to the exit.

-Note #2

-A list of applications selected as being in scope are supplied on the call to the exit.
 Where relevant, the exit may add to, or remove from, this list.
 If you change the number of entries, ensure that the pointer chains are set up correctly (LE), or ensure the new total number of entries is assigned to applInScope.0 (REXX).
 If you return an empty list, no updates are made to the applications-in-scope list used by the audit submission function.